pbradleylab/phylogenize/README.md

 You will also need a copy of the BURST binaries from [github.com/knights-lab/BURST].
 By default *phylogenize* expects these binaries to be in `/usr/local/bin` but you can override this (see below).

+Finally, you will need to download and install the data files that *phylogenize* needs to run.
+That has been automated so that all you should need to do is run the following function:

+`phylogenize::install.data.figshare()`

 You may use this package by itself, using the web interface, or using the QIIME2 interface (see: [https://bitbucket.org/pbradz/q2-phylogenize]).

 ### Running *phylogenize* locally in R